Venkatr01/venkat_xuriti/README.md

 ## About  the project

-Project is built using React and Material-UI for frontend.
+Frontend: React, Material-UI

-MongoDB, Express, Node.js, JWT , Bycrypt, mongoose for backend.
+Backend: MongoDB, Express, Node.js, JWT , Bycrypt, mongoose.

+Others: github, Render, Vercel.

 Registration Page and Login page checks whether all the fields are filled when submitted (client side) and if password and confirm password is same.